-- There are significant barriers to access for families who seek behavioral health treatment for children and adolescents. - Identification of mental health problems in children by primary care physicians continues to rise, yet two-thirds of these physicians report a lack of training in pediatric behavioral health. - Behavioral health integration in pediatric primary care has immense potential for identifying and effectively treating behavioral health concerns in children and adolescents. - There is strong evidence that collaborative care is effective for managing depressive disorders in both adults and adolescents and contributes to improvements in symptoms, adherence to treatment, response to treatment, and remission and recovery. - Assessments of costs and benefits of collaborative care show good economic value. - Universal mental health screening is recommended for all pediatric patients; however, follow through after referral to specialized care is low.
-Integrating behavioral health into the primary care environment is one way to eliminate the need for a specialized care referral. - For mental health screening to be effective, patients must be willing to divulge potentially sensitive information and agree to its meaning and validity.
-This systematic review found little emphasis or training on this in current primary care settings. - Key issues, including how to present mental health screens to pediatric patients that are not potentially damaging to therapeutic relationships, has not yet received systematic study.
+Study Findings Reference There are significant barriers to access for families who seek behavioral health treatment for children and adolescents.
+Identification of mental health problems in children by primary care physicians continues to rise, yet two-thirds of these physicians report a lack of training in pediatric behavioral health.
+Behavioral health integration in pediatric primary care has immense potential for identifying and effectively treating behavioral health concerns in children and adolescents.
+Tyler ET, Hulkower R, Kaminski J. Behavioral Health Integration in Pediatric Primary Care: Considerations and Opportunities for Policymakers, Planners, and Providers.
+Milbank Memorial Fund;2017.
+There is strong evidence that collaborative care is effective for managing depressive disorders in both adults and adolescents and contributes to improvements in symptoms, adherence to treatment, response to treatment, and remission and recovery.
+Assessments of costs and benefits of collaborative care show good economic value.
+Community Preventive Services Task Force.
+Improving Mental Health and Addressing Mental Illness: Collaborative Care for the Management of Depressive Disorders.
+Universal mental health screening is recommended for all pediatric patients; however, follow through after referral to specialized care is low.
+Integrating behavioral health into the primary care environment is one way to eliminate the need for a specialized care referral.
+For mental health screening to be effective, patients must be willing to divulge potentially sensitive information and agree to its meaning and validity.
+This systematic review found little emphasis or training on this in current primary care settings.
+Key issues, including how to present mental health screens to pediatric patients that are not potentially damaging to therapeutic relationships, has not yet received systematic study.
+Wissow LS, Brown J, Fothergill KE, et al. Universal mental health screening in pediatric primary care: a systematic review.
+J Am Acad Child Adolesc Psychiatry .
+2013;52(11):1134- 1147.e1123.